katjagrace/katjagrace.github.io/_posts/2021-02-03-covid-cafes.md

 (I wanted to include a photo, but I actually just can't find a picture online, such an obscure idea it is, I guess?)

 Is this harder than it looks to organize?
-And even if it is for a small business run by a single person without a spare second all year to think about aerosols or reorganize, I'm still surprised that Starbucks doesn't have its act together more.
+And even if it is for a small business run by a single person without a spare second all year to think about aerosols or reorganize, I'm still surprised that Starbucks doesn't have its act together more.<!--ex-->

 How bad is it to have your customers indoors to order and pickup their drinks?
 Some Microcovid estimates for San Francisco, right now:
 Indoor: [about 20 microcovids](https://www.microcovid.org/?distance=tenFt&duration=6&interaction=oneTime&personCount=5&riskProfile=average&setting=indoor&subLocation=US_06075&theirMask=thin&topLocation=US_06&voice=normal&yourMask=thin)